 South Bellevue Station: Acoustic Panel Colors

 The South Bellevue Station’s largest art statement is the six-foot tall acoustic barrier along the guideway.
 This barrier is several hundred feet long and helps mitigate the sound of the trains.
-It is a long expanse that we have treated as a pattern ribbon with a design inspired by the vegetation of the slough, as can be seen in an early image below.
+It is a long expanse that we have treated as a pattern ribbon with a design inspired by the vegetation of the nearby wetland, the Mercer Slough, as can be seen in an early image below.

 The acoustic panels transition color across across the length of the guideway inspired by the color of the foliage at the site, throughout the seasons.
-A system of seven templates tracks the changing colors and layers that add interest to the full span of the station.
+A system of seven templates tracks the changing colors and adds interest to the full span of the station.

 The first template, above, uses two layers, a gray background and a dark blue layer, to create the subtle patterning associated with shadows cast by leaves and branches.
 The second template, below, adds a third layer of green, gradually building color and pattern to the span.
 This green helps soften the guideway, relating back to the vegetation of the slough.